-Coping with flight issues can be quite upsetting.
-However, the good news is that the European Union has regulations to support travelers when things don’t go as planned.
-If you’re traveling by air in the EU, it’s smart to know about these regulations.
-They can come in handy if your flight is disrupted.
+Dealing with flight disruptions can be very annoying.
+However, the bright side is that the European Union has laws to assist travelers when things go wrong.
+If you’re flying in the EU, it’s a good idea to know about these regulations.
+They can be useful if your flight goes off course.

 Passenger Rights under EU Regulation 261/2004

-If your flight has problems in the EU, you’ll get support.
-EU laws guarantee airlines look after their passengers when things go wrong.
+If your flight encounters issues in the EU, you’ll get aid.
+EU laws ensure airlines look after their passengers when things go wrong.

 When flights are delayed or cancelled, airlines must provide you: